pireddag/plotFun/README.md

 Unsafe scripts could delete all the data on your hard drive.

 Please see how to change TeXmacs security options in the TeXmacs manual (section 1, "User preferences", of the part "Configuring TeXmacs").
 I am not writing it here so that a conscious effort on the part of the user is needed to change the setting.

+Since this TeXmacs package executes commands in a user-defined arbitrary file (the one specified in the argument to `plotFun`), it is quite dangerous: you have to ensure that the file contains only safe code.
+I have tried to mitigate the danger by defining a "safe module" with "safe commands" (see  this [message](https://www.mail-archive.com/guile-user@gnu.org/msg00963.html) in the Guile maling list).
+I do not know how effective the technique is, so please be aware.